EvoluxBR/python-redis-rate-limit/README.rst

     >>>   return '429 Too Many Requests'
     >>>

-Example: you can also pass an Redis Pool
+Example: you can also pass an optional Redis Pool

 .. code-block:: python